Skip to main content

 3. Define the sampling interval

-With the sample size determined, it's time to calculate the sampling interval.
-This is the value of n in the examples we've given previously.
+With the sample size determined, calculate the sampling interval.
+This is the value of n in the earlier examples.

 For linear sampling, this number is a function of the sample size and the population size.
 To calculate it, divide the total population size by the sample size.
 For example, a population size of 1,000 and a sample size of 100 would give a sampling interval of 10.
 Because it loops around, circular sampling allows you to choose a larger interval if you’d like.